 Mental health is often seen as the domain of service providers, carers and the people who use the mental health services.
 However, within communities there is a huge diversity of knowledge and experience that can be used to transform the way we discuss and develop our understanding of mental health generally.

 During 2015 and 2016, the Good Mental Health Cooperative hosted seven events in Portsmouth and three events in Southampton using a powerful open dialogue and participatory process called ‘Trialogue’.
-In 2017, funding was gained to hold four Trialogue events in Gosport.
+In 2017, funding was gained from Healthwatch Hampshire to hold four Trialogue events in Gosport, and from the Southampton Community Fund to hold a series of Trialogue events in Southampton during 2018.

 ‘Trialogue’ groups already exist in many places in Europe and can help communities to change the perception that only those who work in the field of mental health are the experts in mental health.